M4rc1nB/streamsets_benchmarks/README.md

   - Capture relevant benchmarking data.
   - Pre-build a set of configurations for various RDBMS.
 - Reconfigure sources to make them more production-like.
 - Add logic to sdk-cli.py to create and remove; Environment, Deployment and Access Token.
 This will be used on pre terraform steps and implemented into Makefile
+- reduce level of required GCP permissions.

 ## Stretch Objective